 A Provisional Trainer is a trainer who has worked as a full-time professional hunter/jumper trainer for at least one year but who has not yet reached the required three full years for certification.
 A Provisional Trainer will have the opportunity to become a Certified Trainer after he has worked as a full-time professional trainer for at least three years.
 To request a promotion to Certified Trainer, click here.

-The TCP Committee feels it is important for the applicants to have real, full-time experience.
-This means 40 hours per week working in the industry acting as a professional at a professionally-operated stable who takes pride in good practices and horsemanship.
-If the applicant only teaches on a part-time basis, the unplanned mishaps that inevitably happen with horses may happen in their absence.
-Certified Trainers must have had exposure to what goes into all facets of being a professional horseman.
+The TCP program vaules the importance real, full-time experience.
+This means 40 hours per week working in the industry acting as a professional at a professionally-operated stable that takes pride in good practices and horsemanship.
+If the applicant only teaches on a part-time basis, he/she may nto be familiar wiht the most current industry standards.
+Certified trainers must have had exposure to what goes into all facets of being a professional horseman.

 Yes, professionals who currently reside and train in the US or Canada may apply to the program, provided they meet all of the applicant requirements.

 USHJA does not offer a grandfather exemption into the Trainer Certification Program.